fhewett/rst-features/README.md

 ## Usage

 - To replicate the models in the paper just run replicate_results.sh.
 This creates a virtual environment and runs the models using the features `edu_level_pcc.json` and/or `sent_level_pcc.json`.
 - To create the PCC features used in the paper, first download the [PCC](http://angcl.ling.uni-potsdam.de/resources/pcc.html) and then download the [summaries](https://github.com/fhewett/pcc-summaries).
 Put the `pcc-summaries` folder in the `PotsdamCommentaryCorpus` folder.
+Then run `rst-create-features.py` with the default arguments (it will throw ca. 7 errors, this is expected and due to the way the PCC is segmented).
 - To extract features from your own data run `rst-create-features.py`.
 It takes the arguments `corpus_path` (where is your corpus saved) and `level` (do you want `edu`, `sentence` or `both` level features).
 If you are using your own corpus you should have two folders within your `corpus_path`: one called `rst` with .rs3 formatted files and one called `syntax` with .txt files with one sentence per line.
 The file names should be identical (apart from the file ending).
 Note: if you are working with a language other than German, you should change the spacy model accordingly (currently set to `de_core_news_sm`).

 ## Associated files